+Course Offerings (MBIO)

-- 211. Topics in Molecular Biology (1) presentation and discussion of Molecular Biology topics of current interest and importance.
+211. Topics in Molecular Biology (1) presentation and discussion of Molecular Biology topics of current interest and importance.
 This is a seminar-style course team taught by the molecular biology faculty and provides the opportunity for students to gain an understanding of the field through general readings as well as the recent literature.
-Molecular Biology majors must take this course at least twice.
-May be taken for additional credit. - 411.
-Topics in Molecular Biology (1) a seminar-style course, team taught by the molecular biology faculty, examines in depth, through readings, discussions and presentations, important topics in the field.
+May be repeated once for credit.

+411. Topics in Molecular Biology (1) a seminar-style course, team taught by the molecular biology faculty, examines in depth, through readings, discussions and presentations, important topics in the filed.
 Molecular Biology majors must take the course for at least one credit.
 May be taken for additional credit.
-Prerequisite: 211, Biology 375, Chemistry 214, 315 - 417.
-Molecular Biology Seminar (2) involves library research in a molecular biological topic, related to the research to be conducted in 418.
+Prerequisite: 211, Biology 375, Chemistry 214, 315

+417. Molecular Biology Seminar (2) involves library research in a molecular biological topic, related to the research to be conducted in 418.
 The course also features student oral presentations and a written paper related to the library and lab research.
-Prerequisite: 211, Biology 375, Chemistry 214, 315 - 418.
-Research in Molecular Biology/Internship (4) students may satisfy this requirement by conducting lab research in molecular biological problems in the science division, or with an internship which has the prior approval of the molecular biology faculty.
+Prerequisite: 211, Biology 375, Chemistry 214, 315

+418. Research in Molecular Biology/Internship (4) students may satisfy this requirement by conducting lab research in molecular biological problems in the science division, or with an internship which has the prior approval of the molecular biology faculty.
 Prerequisite: 417

+Music / 143